HilthonTT/nanobyte-os/README.md

 ## What it does so far

-The project uses a **two-stage bootloader**, with stage 2 and the kernel both written in C and built with a GCC `i686-elf` cross-compiler.
+The project uses a **two-stage bootloader** that hands off to a 32-bit C kernel.
+Stage 2 and the kernel are both written in C and built with a GCC `i686-elf` cross-compiler.
 The boot sequence is:

 1. The PC's BIOS loads **stage 1** (`src/bootloader/stage1/boot.asm`) —
    the 512-byte FAT12 boot sector — from sector 0 of the floppy image